adilqayyum/rest-assured-project/README.md

 ## Overview

 This is a simple yet easily scalable API Automation Framework designed using RestAssured.
 The languages used is Java, alongside Extent Reports.
 The build tool used is Maven.
-The tests can easily be executed, modified or added without many code changes or complexities.
-The tests can be scaled or modified on the go right from the feature files.
+The tests can easily be executed, modified or added without many code changes or complexities, as use of properties and API class segregation is maintained.

 Languages Used: JAVA
 Framework Used: JUnit